Hochul defends Bills stadium deal, gun positions in debate

 “I’ve been the governor for nine months.
 I got it done in record time,” she said.

-She also defended her plan to spent an eventual $850 million in taxpayer money toward a new stadium for her hometown Buffalo Bills.
+Hochul also defended her plan to spend an eventual $850 million in taxpayer money toward a new stadium for her hometown Buffalo Bills.

 The deal has been criticized by Republicans and Democrats for giving so much public money to a private business — in this case, the Buffalo Bills, which are owned by billionaires Terry and Kim Pegula.
 Good government groups and other critics have also noted there could be a conflict of interest as Hochul’s husband works as a senior vice president and general counsel for the Bills’ concession vendor Delaware North.